 Choosing Your Relationship

 For many of us Valentine’s Day highlights whatever ambivalence or mixed feelings we have about our romantic relationship.
 This is partially due to Valentine’s Day being an artificial construct that creates an unrealistic yardstick for all relationships.
 Relationships have a developmental life that begins in intense romantic love but then grows into more mature love that recognizes and accepts our partner’s foibles as well as our own.
 Relationships also have normal moment-to-moment and day-to-day cycles that move from closeness to distance, from harmony to conflict and back again.
 Experiencing your relationship’s natural development and cycles doesn’t suggest that your relationship is flawed or unhealthy.
+Being aware of and accepting the natural growth and ebb and flow of relationships may not be enough for you to feel wholly committed.
+How then do you confidently choose your relationship without resentment or fear?
+I think of 4 cornerstones to evaluate in choosing your relationship.

 1. The first cornerstone is whether you’re accountable for your role in the relationship dynamic.
 We all tend to think we’d be extremely happy if we could simply fix our partner’s issues, but have you looked honestly at your thinking, feelings, and behaviors that contribute to the problem areas in your relationship?
 Have you taken steps to learn different ways of reacting.
 This step enables you to make your choice in good conscience.